 The rules provide a permitted activity for development of visitor accommodation up to a specified threshold of 80 units within Area 2 of the Outline Development Plan.
-This provides certainty as to the location and scale of development that can be expected within the zone without the need for further specific consideration through a resource consent process.
+This provides certainty as to the location and scale of development that can be expected within the zone.
 This is subject to the location and design of units meeting a range of standards that are intended to mitigate potential effects on neighbouring properties and visual amenity including requirements for the provision of landscaping and screening, setbacks from boundaries, height limits, building coverage restrictions, lighting standards and requirements around building appearance.